SystemsApproach/sdn/access.rst

 deliver relevant operator policies from the Management Plane to the Near RT-RIC over the A1 interface.

-Finally, the **C1** interface, which in principle is the RAN counterpart of Flow Objectives, is essentially a "pass through" of the E1 interface.
-This implies the xApps must be aware of the available Service Models.
+Finally, the xApp SDK, which in principle is the RAN counterpart of Flow Objectives, is specific to the ONOS-based implmentation.
+It is currently little more than a "pass through" of the E1 interface, which implies the xApps must be aware of the available Service Models.
+This is problematic in that it implicitly couples applications with devices, but defining a device-agnostic version is still a work-in-progress.

 9.4  Relationship to SD-Fabric
 -----------------------------------